harness/developer-hub/docs/chaos-engineering/technical-reference/chaos-faults/cloud-foundry/cf-app-stop.md

 ## Use cases
 CF app stop fault:
-- Checks application resilience against abrupt stopping of an app
+- Checks application resilience against abrupt stopping of an application
-- Helps validate the effectiveness of disaster recovery and high availability of the app
+- Validates the effectiveness of disaster recovery and high availability of the application

 ## Fault tunables
 <h3>Mandatory tunables</h3>